 1. Initial Consultation

 We discuss your circumstances, medical history, and expectations.
 I explain the procedure in detail and answer all your questions.
-You'll have time to consider your decision – there's no pressure to proceed immediately.
+You will have time to consider your decision — there is no pressure to proceed immediately.

 2. Preparation

-On procedure day, you'll be asked to shower and wear comfortable, supportive underwear.
+On procedure day, you will be asked to shower and wear comfortable, supportive underwear.
 The scrotal area is cleaned and prepared.
-Local anaesthetic is administered – you'll feel a slight sting, then numbness sets in within minutes.
+Local anaesthetic is administered — you will feel a slight sting, then numbness sets in within minutes.

 3. The No-Scalpel Access Technique

-I locate each vas deferens through the skin and make a tiny opening (about 2-3mm) using a special instrument.
-In many cases, I can perform the entire procedure through a single small access point.
+I locate each vas deferens through the skin and make a tiny opening of about 2–3mm using a special instrument.
+In many cases I can perform the entire procedure through a single small access point.
 Each vas is lifted, cut, and sealed.
 The no-scalpel approach means less trauma, minimal bleeding, and faster healing than traditional incision techniques.

 4. Closure & Aftercare

-The tiny opening often requires no stitches – it heals naturally.
-I'll provide you with detailed written aftercare instructions and arrange your follow-up semen analysis.
-You'll rest briefly before going home.
+The tiny opening often requires no stitches — it heals naturally.
+I will provide you with detailed written aftercare instructions and arrange your follow-up semen analysis.
+You will rest briefly before going home.

 What You'll Experience During the Procedure